corda/corda/docs/source/protocol-state-machines.rst

 we would like to keep a clean separation.
 Additionally, they are typically not type safe, and don't make persistence or writing sequential code much easier.

-To put these problems in perspective the *payment channel protocol* in the bitcoinj library, which allows bitcoins to be temporarily moved off-chain and traded at high speed between two parties in private, consists of about 7000 lines of Java and took over a month of full time work to develop.
+To put these problems in perspective, the *payment channel protocol* in the bitcoinj library, which allows bitcoins to be temporarily moved off-chain and traded at high speed between two parties in private, consists of about 7000 lines of Java and took over a month of full time work to develop.
 Most of that code is concerned with the details of persistence, message passing, lifecycle management, error handling and callback management.
 Because the business logic is quite